xpdustry/javelin/README.md

     - `fr.xpdustry.javelin.socket.workers` : The number of threads handling the incoming and outgoing events (optional).

-    - `fr.xpdustry.javelin.server.always-allow-local-connections` : Allows client to connect without
+    - `fr.xpdustry.javelin.server.always-allow-local-connections` : Allows clients to connect without
       a password if they are on the same network (optional, default is `false`).

    Then if you did not enable `always-allow-local-connections` or you did, but you have servers that